Jhong Hilario

 Virgilio "Jhong" Viernes Hilario Jr. (born August 11, 1976) is a Filipino actor, dancer, television host, and politician.
 He is a member of the Filipino dance group Streetboys.
 He served as a councilor of Makati from its 1st district from 2016 to 2025.
-He is widely known for his antagonist roles in television; as Gary David in the 2010 remake of Mara Clara (originally portrayed by Eruel Tongco from 1992 to 1996 and William Martinez for its movie version), and as Homer "Alakdan" Adlawan in FPJ's Ang Probinsyano.
-He currently appears as a regular host on ABS-CBN's noontime variety show It's Showtime.
+He is widely known for his antagonistic roles in television, such as Gary David in the 2010 remake of Mara Clara and as Homer "Alakdan" Adlawan in FPJ's Ang Probinsyano (2017–2019).
+He has co-hosted ABS-CBN's noontime variety show It's Showtime since 2012.

 Early life and education

 Virgilio Viernes Hilario Jr. was born on August 11, 1976, in Asingan, Pangasinan.
 He attended primary school at Bangkal Elementary School II in Makati and secondary school at South Eastern College in Pasay from 1991 to 1995.
 He availed a high school home study program from the Department of Education, Culture and Sports in 1996.
-In 2023, he graduated magna cum laude from the Arellano University earning a degree in political science.
+In 2023, he graduated magna cum laude from the Arellano University, earning a degree in political science.
 In 2024, he finished his master's degree in public administration with highest merits from World Citi Colleges.

 Career

 Film and television

 Hilario started his career in 1993 as a member of the dance group Streetboys.
 He made his debut as an actor in 1996.

 As an actor, Hilario has acted in movies such as Muro Ami, released in 1999, in which he portrayed Butong; D' Anothers (2005), and Dekada '70 (2002).

 In 2012, Hilario is part of ABS-CBN's noontime show It's Showtime, starting as a judge until he became one of the hosts of the program.

 In 2017, he was cast in the series FPJ's Ang Probinsyano as Homer "Alakdan" Adlawan, one of his best known roles.
 In 2019, he left the series to focus on his re-election bid for Makati councilor during the 2019 midterm elections.

 In 2021, Hilario was chosen as one of the contestants of the third season of Your Face Sounds Familiar.
 However, after six weeks, including a win in the first two weeks, Hilario withdrew from the competition for the safety of his family.
+He was later named as a co-host of the show's fourth season, which ran from 2025 to 2026.

 In It's Showtimes Magpasikat 2023, he won the grand prize of with his team alongside Kim Chiu and Ion Perez.
 The prize money was subsequently donated to their chosen charity.